flame-engine/flame/doc/flame/inputs/tap_events.md

 - If your component needs to know the coordinates of the point of touch, use `event.localPosition` instead of computing it manually.
 Properties `event.canvasPosition` and `event.devicePosition` are also available.
-- If the component is a `PositionComponent`, then make sure its size is set correctly (for example by turning on the debug mode).
-If the component does not derive from `PositionComponent` then make sure it implements the method `containsLocalPoint()`.
-- If the component is not attached to the root of the game, then make sure its ancestors also have correct size or implement `containsLocalPoint()`.
+- If the component is attached to a custom ancestor then make sure that ancestor also have the correct size or implement `containsLocalPoint()`.